Doctor of Philosophy candidate

 She has always been passionate about architecture and engineering, Megan says.

 “When I was in high school and thinking about university, I couldn’t decide between architecture and engineering.
 Then, my career advisor told me that AUT had started offering a new degree, the Bachelor of Engineering (Honours) in Architectural Engineering, which was a mix of both.
 For me, enrolling in this degree was a no brainer.”

 “The degree was really enjoyable – it was challenging and kept me on my toes.
 I enjoyed doing the assignments, which were a mix of maths-based assignments and more creative design projects that were often about finding solutions to real-life problems.
 You learn so many different skills and the degree will prepare you well for your future career.”

 Continuing into doctoral study was an easy decision for Megan who completed her Bachelor of Engineering (Honours) at the end of 2018 and received a Vice-Chancellor’s Doctoral Scholarship to support her PhD.

 “I enjoyed studying and felt that I still had a lot of academic energy.
-It wasn’t my time to move into the workforce, and I like the independence doctoral study offers.
+I like the independence doctoral study offers.

 “I love AUT.
 I love the study environments, and appreciate how approachable the staff are.
 I’ve also enjoyed the student life here, and have been involved in a number of different clubs, including starting AUT Now, which focuses on volunteering and supporting different causes; animals, people and the environment.”

 “I can see myself having a career in academia – I love both research and teaching.
-I’ve been teaching a construction engineering paper to second-year Bachelor of Engineering Technology students, and it’s an experience I’ve found enjoyable and meaningful.”
+I’ve been teaching an architectural sustainability course to third-year Bachelor of Engineering Honours students, and it’s an experience I’ve found enjoyable and meaningful.”